 Go to one of your SharePoint list settings:

-Copy the list URL to Notepad; we’ll need to use its GUID.

-Copy the list ID, but remove the first tree and last tree characters:

 Create a new Flow from scratch.
 The Flow must start with a Button.
+Select My flows > New flow > Instant cloud flow.

+Give a name to your flow.
+Select Manually trigger flow option

-Add a Send an HTTP request to SharePoint action defined like this (use your SharePoint URL and the list guid that you copied to notepad):
+Click on “New Step and add a Send an HTTP request to SharePoint action defined like this (use your SharePoint URL and the list name that you copied to notepad):

 And in the body:

-{'Title': '<yourfirstnamelastname>', 'FieldTypeKind': 10,'Required': 'false', 'EnforceUniqueValues': 'false','StaticName': 'Price_<yourfirstnamelastname>'}
+{'Title': 'Price', 'FieldTypeKind': 10,'Required': 'false', 'EnforceUniqueValues': 'false','StaticName': ''Price'}

 Save and run your Flow.
-Typically, you will have a new column named “Price_<yorfirstnamelastname”.
+Typically, you will have a new column named “Price” in Cars list.

 We need your feedback